rust-lang/rfcs/text/0000-supertrait-item-shadowing-v2.md

 # Summary
 [summary]: #summary

-When name resolution encounters an ambiguity between 2 trait methods, if one trait is a sub-trait of the other then select that method instead of reporting an ambiguity error.
+When name resolution encounters an ambiguity between 2 trait methods when both traits are in scope, if one trait is a sub-trait of the other then select that method instead of reporting an ambiguity error.

 # Motivation
 [motivation]: #motivation